vmware-samples/sbom-composer/GOVERNANCE.md

 ## Lazy Consensus

-To maintain velocity in the sbom-compose project, the concept of [Lazy Consensus](http://en.osswiki.info/concepts/lazy_consensus) is practiced.
+To maintain velocity in the sbom-composer project, the concept of [Lazy Consensus](http://en.osswiki.info/concepts/lazy_consensus) is practiced.
 Lazy Consensus is practiced for all projects and decisions in the `vmware-samples` org.

 Lazy consensus does _not_ apply to the process of:
-* Removal of maintainers from sbom-compose
+* Removal of maintainers from sbom-composer
 * Governance changes
-* Adding new maintainers to sbom-compose
+* Adding new maintainers to sbom-composerr

 For the above mentioned processes, consensus between @rnjudge and @nishakm is required until there are enough maintainers for a supermajority vote.